 Chef John's Blueberry Muffins

-I decided to push the envelope and toss in 2 cups of blueberries!
+I decided to push the envelope in this recipe for blueberry muffins and toss in 2 cups of blueberries!

-I decided to push the envelope and toss in 2 cups of blueberries!
+I decided to push the envelope in this recipe for blueberry muffins and toss in 2 cups of blueberries!

 Very easy and quick to make!
 I used white wheat flour and blueberry flavored yogurt instead of sour cream(what I had on hand).
 Made half the recipe and got a dozen muffins in my pan.
 Will make again, Thanks!